Keeping the kids entertained in the school holidays can be tricky business, so we’ve done the hard work for you.

-We’ve rounded up everything you need to do to keep your kids occupied in the April break.
-School holidays run from Saturday 8 April to Tuesday 25 April 2017.
+We’ve rounded up everything you need to keep your kids occupied in the July break.
+School holidays run from Saturday 1 July to Monday 17 July 2017.

 Have a dip

-Don’t let a rainy autumn day stop you from hanging out by the pool!
+Don’t let winter’s chill stop you from hanging out by the pool.
 Check out some of Sydney’s great indoor pools.

 - Ian Thorpe Aquatic Centre, admission from $5.60